operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 If something goes wrong during the upgrade process, you can always rollback to a previous revision of a given Helm release with the helm rollback command.

-If we want to undo the upgrade and rollback our Kafka release to its previous version, execute following command:
+If you want to undo the upgrade and rollback your Kafka release to its previous version, execute the following rollback command:

-Execute rollback command :

 ```execute
 helm rollback my-release 1 -n kafka